-Award winning Pop & Indie Pop songwriting addict, whose music has been supported by BBC Introducing, BBC Radio 2 and Grammy Award winning artist La Roux.
+Award winning Pop & Indie Pop songwriting addict, whose music has been supported by BBC Introducing, BBC Radio 2, CLASH, EARMILK and Grammy Award winning artist La Roux.
 I'm just looking to make music i'd listen to again two years from now!

 I'm a professional vocalist, songwriter, and producer with 10+ years of experience under my belt.
 Contact me and let's start working toward something unique!

-Since studying Songwriting & Music Composition at university, I've had my music supported by BBC Introducing, Dermot O'Leary (BBC Radio 2), and recently took top prize at the Metropolis Studios sponsored 'B-Side Project' (guest judges including Grammy winner La Roux).
+I've had my music supported by BBC Introducing, Dermot O'Leary (BBC Radio 2), CLASH, EARMILK, Music Weekly, Spotify's 'Alternative Generation' editorial playlist and recently took top prize at the Metropolis Studios sponsored 'B-Side Project' (guest judges including Grammy winner La Roux).

 Through dozens of collaborations and releases i've built up my production and songwriting skills, not only learning how to EQ a cracking snare but more importantly learning how to collaborate!
 Working with so many amazing people, producers, singers and songwriters has taught me that communication is the key to a successful project.
 Focusing on what your influences and goals are enables us to make something truly special, and critically, unique to you!